NickoKorn/secret_sharer/README.md

 My setup should work fine: Python3.11.10 or higher on Linux.
 Unfortunately i do not have Windows tests.

 All credits go to the authors of https://arxiv.org/pdf/1802.08232

+Additional ToDos:

+-Pipeline class for different canaries

+-approximating of exposure metric for it.